dashbird/site/content/team.md

         <div class="col-md-6 bg-md-white team-text pt-5">
           <h1>John Demian</h1>
           <span class="text-muted">SEO MANAGER / MARKETING</span>
-          <p class="lato h4 mt-4">John has previously worked as a frontend developer and is now an SEO mastermind casting spells towards google.</p>
+          <p class="lato h4 mt-4">John has previously worked as a front-end developer and is now an SEO mastermind casting spells towards Google.</p>
           <p class="lato h4 pt-4">We suspect he has uploaded his consciousness into the internet and has full awareness of all things.</p>
         </div>